Alexakamm/Dimensions/README.md

     Left / Right arrows to move in x directions
-    Space Bar to jump
+    Up arrow to jump
     Up / Down arrows to climb and descend
+    Left mouse click to kill enemy

 _Flatland_

     Left / Right arrows to move in x directions
-    Space Bar to jump
+    Up arrow to jump

 _Lineland_